mre500/jiang-jung-dian/README.md

 # Acknowledgments
 Thanks [Hack For Good](https://awstaiwanhackathon2020.splashthat.com/) hold by AWS for providing the AWS Services including Amazon Transcribe and Amazon Comprehend.
-Special thanks to Chen, StuartSolutions Architect at Amazon Web Services (AWS), for technical supports.
+Special thanks to Chen, Stuart, one of Solutions Architects at Amazon Web Services (AWS), for technical supports.